 Whether you’re window-shopping for Swiss watches or just wandering with no plan, Bahnhofstrasse gives you a real feel for Zürich’s blend of style and history.

-2. Swiss National Museum
+3. Learn Swiss history at the National Museum

 If you want to understand Switzerland beyond the postcard-perfect views, start at the Swiss National Museum.
 Housed in a fairy-tale-like building near Zürich Hauptbahnhof, this place covers everything from ancient tools to modern politics.
 I wasn’t expecting to stay long, but I ended up spending nearly two hours—there’s that much to see.